Improving Sleep With CBD

 What Is CBD?

-Cannabidiol, or CBD, is one of 113 cannabinoids in the cannabis plant.
-There are multiple species of cannabis, like hemp, that naturally contain high amounts of CBD.
+Cannabidiol, or CBD, is one of many cannabinoids found in the cannabis plant.

 Several of these cannabinoids have been studied for decades for their therapeutic benefits.
 These compounds have distinctly different effects within the body, and different potential uses for health and disease.
 Two of the cannabinoids that are most widely recognized for their medicinal value are THC and CBD.
 THC (tetrahydrocannabinol) is a chemical compound that creates the “high” that occurs from ingesting marijuana.